 It is important to note that some subwatersheds had very few sites monitored, and not every school that participated reported data for each water quality parameter.
 Hence, these results may not fully represent the overall health of each subwatershed.
-Please note chemical data are not available from Coolidge Elementary School, Dearborn High School, or Hamtramck High School.
+Please note chemical data are not available from Coolidge Elementary School or Hope Christian Academy.

 Overall, most parameters fell within the defined standards for the state of Michigan (and within ranges expected for the Rouge River).
 Raw data are included at the end of this report.
+The BOD ranges seemed a little on the higher level for the Main and Middle branches.
+A fecal coliform level of 1 is unusual and perhaps they did not do the proper division to get the final result.